State's corovovirus cases soar by 7,569 after 75,000 tests dumped by Quest in one day

 Pinellas rose by 5 to 663 deaths in fourth place and Hillsborough remained at 551 in fifth place.
 Polk climbed by 4 to 447 in sixth and Lee increased by 3 to 426.

-Florida is in fifth place in the United States with 11,374 deaths, and nonresident deaths remained at 144 for a total of 11,518.
+Florida is in fifth place in the United States with 11,374 deaths, and nonresident deaths increased by 3 to 147 for a total of 11,521.
 On June 16, Florida was in 11th place in the nation.

-Florida's cases have been under 3,000 for only four times since late June, including 2,583 on Sunday.
+Florida's cases had been under 3,000 for only four times since late June.
 In all the cases have been under 5,000 for 16 days in a row.

 Palm Beach County's daily cases increased by 422 after 100 the day before.

-Florida's new hospitalizations rose by 364 compared with85 the day before.
-The state reported Monday there are currently 3,993 hospitalized with a primary diagnosis of COVID-19, which is 258 less than the day before.
+Florida's new hospitalizations rose by 364 compared with 85 the day before.
+The state reported Tuesday there are currently 3,624 hospitalized with a primary diagnosis of COVID-19, which is 369 less than the day before.

 Deaths